 Volunteering – The Heart of Slipstreamers

-Firstly, when a rider reaches the age of 14, we have found that although they still enjoy cycling as social activity they may not want to commit themselves to racing.
-In conjunction with British Cycling, we encourage riders to become Young Volunteers.
+When a rider reaches the age of 14, we have found that although they still enjoy cycling as social activity they may not want to commit themselves to racing, so we encourage them to become Young Volunteers.
 Young Volunteers become mentors for younger riders, and begin to help out with a number of tasks within the club.
-Any time that is offered for volunteering is logged, and as different levels within the scheme are attained the requirements become more challenging.
-Apart from the benefits to cycling, Young Volunteers often use this scheme alongside The Duke Of Edinburgh’s Award Scheme as part of the community requirement.
-Volunteering experience is often looked for in both Employment and University applications – so again, very important to develop life skills as well as bike skills.
+Apart from the benefits to cycling and personal development, Young Volunteers often use this scheme alongside The Duke Of Edinburgh’s Award Scheme as part of the community requirement.
+Some log hours as part of their National Citizen Service volunteering.
+As part of these programmes, any time that is offered for volunteering is logged, and as different levels within the scheme are attained the requirements become more challenging.
+Volunteering experience is often looked for in both employment and university applications – so again, very important to develop life skills as well as bike skills, and we are proud to be able to facilitate this.

 Slipstreamers is very much a family, and when a rider reaches 16 they have to leave us as a club member.
-However, we don’t want to lose out on the years of dedication that a rider has made, so our Young Official programme keeps the 16-18 year olds involved with the club.
-The Club in return, will support Young Officials 16-18 through a British Cycling Level One Coaching Award.
-This is the first step of the Coaching ladder where new coaches begin to learn teaching techniques as well as interacting with riders at an aspirational level.
+However, we don’t want to lose out on the years of dedication that a rider has made, so our Young Official programme keeps 16+ young people involved with the club.
+The Club in return supports Young Officials through a British Cycling Level One Coaching Award if they are interested, which is the first step of the Coaching ladder where new coaches begin to learn teaching techniques as well as interacting with riders at an aspirational level.
+For those that don’t want to be coaches, we continue to provide opportunities to grow and develop them as young leaders – both at the club during sessions, at external events, or by working with them to support their needs as young people approaching adulthood.

 Volunteering opportunities are not restricted to the youth.
 The club supports all aspects of volunteering covering such areas as: